 - Test answer sheets will be distributed at 8:20 am, exam booklets at 8:30 am - Students are required to complete the answer sheet as directed, which includes student name, accurate Banner ID number and correct alternate test designation. - Students will have one hour to complete exams and 2 hours to complete the final exam - Students may not leave the exam room for any reason and return to the exam - All books, coats, backpacks, bags, etc. must be left in your car or placed in the front of the exam room.
-Cells phones turned off. - Eating and/or drinking are not permitted during exams - Students may not wear hats during exams - For mathematical calculations, the school will provide calculators. - Wooden #2 lead pencils are to be used, no mechanical pencils - Anyone who looks at another student's exam or who is seen talking either to himself or herself or to someone else during the exam may receive a zero grade. - Exam scores will be posted on Bb/Vista no sooner than 48 hours after the exam - Tardy or absence - o It is expected that all students will be present and punctual for exams.

-- O In the event that the student will be absent for personal illness, the student must notify the course coordinator prior to 8 a.m. on the morning of the exam.
-Failure to do so may result in a grade of zero for that exam.
-Any student taking a make-up examination will have 15 points subtracted from the examination grade unless documentation of extenuating circumstances has been provided and approved. - o Planned absences for vacations are not valid reasons for missing an exam. - o If warranted, one cumulative makeup exam will be offered at the end of the semester.
+Cells phones turned off. - Eating and/or drinking are not permitted during exams - Students may not wear hats during exams - For mathematical calculations, the school will provide calculators. - Wooden #2 lead pencils are to be used, no mechanical pencils - Anyone who looks at another student's exam or who is seen talking either to himself or herself or to someone else during the exam may receive a zero grade. - Exam scores will be posted on Bb/Vista no sooner than 48 hours after the exam - Tardy or absence - o It is expected that all students will be present and punctual for exams. - In the event that the student will be absent for personal illness, the student must notify the course coordinator prior to 8 a.m. on the morning of the exam. - o Planned absences for vacations are not valid reasons for missing an exam o If warranted, one cumulative makeup exam will be offered at the end of the semester.
 Make up exams are graded on a raw score basis.